davepinch/pinchy.cc/collections/_camera-roll/2008/2008-05-25-checking-the-drain-size.md

   - Recon 3
   - Minneapolis
 ---
-James walked down to the store to scope out the size of the drain.
+James walked down to the shore to scope out the size of the drain.